 We offer up a few suggestions that will help you to settle into your life in Canada far quicker.

-Emigrating to another country, even an English-speaking country, is a big step, and will definitely take a little getting used to.
-Of course this is the case, each country operates differently, and it’s the little differences that you might not have been expecting that often end up stopping you from feeling at home.
+Emigrating to another country, even an English-speaking, is a big step, and will definitely take a little getting used to.
+Each country has small differences that you might not have been expecting that might leave you missing home.
 Here we reveal our top tips for settling in:

 Delve into the history, customs and culture of Canada.
 This will teach you how things operate, and why, and when you have that information; everything will feel a little more familiar.